apptainer/singularity-userdocs/signNverify.rst

 Singularity 3.0 introduces the abilities to create and manage PGP keys and use them to sign and verify containers.
-This provides a trusted method for Singularity users to share a container ensuring a bit-for-bit reproduction of the original container as the author intended it.
+This provides a trusted method for Singularity users to share containers.
+It ensures a bit-for-bit reproduction of the original container as the author intended it.

 -----------------------------------------------
 Verifying containers from the Container Library
 -----------------------------------------------

-The ``verify`` command will allow you verify that a container has been signed using a PGP key.
+The ``verify`` command will allow you to verify that a container has been signed using a PGP key.
 To use this feature with images that you pull from the container library, you must first generate an access token to the Sylabs Cloud.
 If you don't already have a valid access token, follow these steps: